duyet/avatars-io-js/Readme.md

 # Getting Started

-First, go to [avatars.io](http://avatars.io) and obtain your authorization token for use on client side.
+First, go to [avatars.io](http://avatars.io) and obtain your public authorization token for use on client side.

 Include *avatars.io.min.js* in your web page(2.6kb) and configure it: